-If accepted through the University of Michigan Medical School’s Visiting Students Program, third and fourth year medical students will complete internal medicine rotations in both inpatient and outpatient settings.
-Our primary goal is to offer you an educational experience that will give you a broad but in-depth understanding of internal medicine disorders and diseases, enhance your critical thinking and problem solving capabilities, and improve your professional and interpersonal skills.
-Unfortunately, we have very limited capacity for outside students in our clerkship since we are often full with students from the University of Michigan.
-In addition, we will only consider international students from schools with which we have a pre-existing agreement.
+During the core clerkship, students complete internal medicine rotations in both inpatient and outpatient settings.
+Our primary goal is to offer an educational experience that will give a broad, but in-depth understanding of internal medicine disorders and diseases, enhance critical thinking and problem solving capabilities, and improve professional and interpersonal skills.

 Our faculty will strive to:

 - Support students who experience difficulties in the learning environment by being receptive to and responding appropriately to any perceived mistreatment.